Our language is evolving

 The University uses the City of Sanctuary definition of an asylum seeker as “someone who has asked to be recognised as a refugee and is waiting for the government to make a decision.
 They have made themselves known to the authorities and are part of an on-going legal process”.

 A refused asylum seeker is “someone who has had their claim for asylum turned down because the Home Office has decided that they do not need protection in the UK”.

 (See ‘refugee’ in this guide for a definition on refugee status).

-BAME stands for Black, Asian and Minority Ethnic and BME stands for Black and Minority-Ethnic.
-These phrases are often used for statistical reasons when the University has to complete statutory returns or analyse our staff and student success.
+BAME stands for Black, Asian and Minority Ethnic.
+This abbreviation is often used for statistical purposes when the University has to complete statutory returns or analyse our staff and student success.

-As a University, we recognise that ‘race’ is a social construct and the problematic nature of the terms ‘race’, ‘BME’ and ‘BAME’.
+As a University, we recognise that ‘race’ is a social construct and the problematic nature of the terms ‘race’, ‘BAME’, 'BIPOC' and 'POC'.
 We only use these terms for consistency with other public bodies and in line with Advance HE but we welcome feedback on these phrases.